-Upon the recommendation of the Audit Committee, the Board has selected Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2009.
-Ernst & Young LLP has audited our financial statements since our inception.
-A representative of Ernst & Young LLP is expected to be present at the Annual Meeting to respond to questions and will have the opportunity to make a statement if he or she desires to do so.
-Although stockholder ratification of our independent registered public accounting firm is not required by the Bylaws or otherwise, we are submitting the selection of Ernst & Young LLP to the stockholders for ratification to permit stockholders to participate in this important corporate decision.
+On September 29, 2009, the Audit Committee approved the engagement of KPMG LLP, or KPMG, as our independent registered public accounting firm.
+The Audit Committee has selected KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2010.
+A representative of KPMG is expected to be present at the Annual Meeting to respond to questions and will have the opportunity to make a statement if he or she desires to do so.
+Although stockholder ratification of our independent registered public accounting firm is not required by the Bylaws or otherwise, we are submitting the selection of KPMG to the stockholders for ratification to permit stockholders to participate in this important corporate decision.